Amodei won’t run for governor in 2022

 The congressman — whose district includes all of Northern Nevada — will opt instead to run for re-election.

-Rep. Mark Amodei, R-Nev., is expected to announce today that he will not seek his party’s nomination for governor in 2022, opting instead to run for re-election to his House seat.
+Rep. Mark Amodei, R-Nev., is announced Monday he will not seek his party’s nomination for governor in 2022, opting instead to run for re-election to his House seat.

+The congressman announced the news in a one-sentence news release sent shortly before 6 a.m.
+Nevada time, 9 a.m. in Washington, D.C.

 Amodei, 63, had declared in December that he was considering a bid for governor, saying that incumbent Democratic Gov. Steve Sisolak “…in some ways has made himself vulnerable to re-election.”